 - Human resources

 The Virginia Board has made an official recommendation that all licensure candidates have some graduate studies included on their transcripts.
 The heightened rigor and specific focus of graduate-level courses will better prepare you for your career.
 Further, these days a graduate degree is more and more common, so if you start working towards that early, your career will likely benefit later on.

-Not only does the Board need to see a set quantity of courses, but they need an assurance that your education attained a certain level of quality, as well.
+Not only does the association of state boards of accountancy need to see a set quantity of courses, but they need an assurance that your education attained a certain level of quality, as well.
 To satisfy the Board's requirements, make sure your school is fully accredited by a recognized agency.
 You can have taken some or all of your coursework online or in a brick-and-mortar institution, but your school must accredited by a regional agency such as:

 - Association of Advanced Collegiate Schools of Business (AACSB)